grafana/loki/docs/sources/operations/request-validation-rate-limits.md

 ### `per_stream_rate_limit`

-This limit is enforced a stream reaches its rate-limit.
+This limit is enforced a single stream reaches its rate-limit.

 Each stream has a rate-limit applied to it to prevent individual streams from overwhelming a set of ingesters (equal to the `replication_factor` value).